sanjitdp/sanjitdp.github.io/_posts/2023-07-11-rust-systems-programming.md

 # Cool Rust language features

 Rust is a newer language that's been gaining a lot of traction because of its clever approach to garbage collection and memory safety using ownership and borrowing (which carries over to thread safety as well), so I thought an interesting next step for the project would be to rewrite our code into a fast Python package implemented entirely in Rust.
-With the rest of this post, I want to talk about some interesting aspects of software engineering in Rust that I've learned about so far.
+With the rest of this note, I want to talk about some interesting aspects of software engineering in Rust that I've learned about so far.

 ## Static type checking